TPSWizard/YARA-Post-Inbox/docs/source/index.rst

             $ = /from:.{0,60}@domain.com/ nocase   // Target "from" email address
             $ = /Return-Path:.{0,60}@domain.com/ nocase  // Target "return-path" email address

-            $ = /Received:.{0,20}psm.knowbe4.com/ nocase    // Target "received" email address
+            $ = /Received:.{0,20}some.domain.com/ nocase    // Target "received" email address
             $ = /(\n|\r)Subject:.{0,200}Invoice/ nocase     // Target specific keywords in subject line

-            $ = /Authentication-Results:.{0,20}spf=pass/ nocase   // Contains the authentication results of a mail server.
+            $ = /Authentication-Results:.{0,20}spf=pass/ nocase
-            $ = /Authentication-Results-Original:.{0,20}spf=pass/ nocase   /* The header field "Authentication-Results-Original" contains the authentication results of a previous mail server.
+            $ = /Authentication-Results-Original:.{0,20}spf=pass/ nocase
+            /* The header field "Authentication-Results-Original" contains the authentication results of a previous mail server.
 When a mail server authenticates a message, it writes the result to the header field "Authentication-Results".
 If this field already exists, its contents can be saved in the field "Authentication-Results-Original".
             */

-            $ = "header.from=domain.com"  // explanation here
+            $ = "header.from=domain.com"  // explanation here & add additional statements
         condition:
             any of them
-    }
+             // many variations of conditions may be used }